mdkraemer/gp-personality/README.md

 ### Reproducing the Manuscript

 The manuscript was generated using the *papaja* (Preparing APA Journal Articles) R package by Frederik Aust and Marius Barth.
 See https://github.com/crsh/papaja/ for instructions on how to install this package and http://frederikaust.com/papaja_man/ for more specific instructions on how to write APA manuscripts using *papaja*.
 Another requirement is a TeX distribution for which I used *tinytex* which can easily be installed via R.
 Please follow these steps to reproduce the manuscript.
-If you run into errors you can’t fix easily, it is generally a good idea to re-install R and RStudio.
+If you run into errors you can’t fix easily, it is generally a good idea to re-install R and RStudio (making sure to delete old library folders, too).
 I used R version 4.0.4 and RStudio version 1.3.1093.
+If you still run into errors on Windows machines please make sure that you have [Rtools4](https://cran.r-project.org/bin/windows/Rtools/rtools40.html) properly installed, and that you run RStudio as administrator.

 1. Download the following files to the superordinate folder (where the R Project is):
     + *gp-manuscript-papaja.Rmd*: The main R markdown script that renders the final PDF manuscript